Thoroughbred racing in Australia: Victoria

 Victoria is considered to be the home of racing in Australia, with international races like the Melbourne Cup and Cox Plate.
 The governing body is Racing Victoria Limited.
 The principal club is the Victoria Racing Club, which races at Flemington; the two other metropolitan clubs are the Melbourne Racing Club, which races at Caulfield and Sandown, and the Moonee Valley Racing Club, home of the Weight for Age championship of Australasia, the Cox Plate.
 The state boasts many top-class provincial and country racecourses including Pakenham, Cranbourne, Mornington, Geelong, Ballarat, Bendigo, Mildura, Stony Creek, Wangaratta, Warrnambool, Moe and Tatura.

 New South Wales

 Racing in New South Wales is governed by Racing NSW.
-The principal clubs are the Australian Turf Club, which races at Randwick, Warwick Farm, Rosehill Gardens and Canterbury Park.
+The principal club is the Australian Turf Club, which races at Randwick, Warwick Farm, Rosehill Gardens and Canterbury Park.
 The state's major provincial tracks are Newcastle and Kembla Grange, which alternate their meetings every second Saturday.
 Other notable tracks include Hawkesbury, Gosford and Grafton which hosts the largest race carnival in Australia outside of a capital city.